sasmitahs/News-Summarization/README.md

-# News Summarization and Text-to-Speech Application

-This application fetches news articles about a specified company, summarizes them, performs sentiment analysis, and generates a Hindi audio summary of the final sentiment.

 # 📰 News Summarization and Text-to-Speech Application

 This application fetches news articles about a specified company, summarizes them, performs sentiment analysis, and generates a Hindi audio summary of the final sentiment.
 Users can input a company name and receive a structured sentiment report along with an audio output.